5 Tips and Tricks for Maximum Walleye Fishing Productivity

 Start by locating fish or structure with electronics.
 Once you find a productive area, drop the jig directly below the boat to the target depth.
 Keep the lure close to the bottom, but not buried in it.

 Use short lifts and controlled drops to create movement.
-The action should be enough to attract attention without looking unnatural.
+The action should be enough to draw attention without looking unnatural.
 Many strikes happen on the fall, so pay close attention to line movement and tension.

 Walleye bites are often soft, more like extra weight than a hard hit.
 When you feel a bite, set the hook with a firm upward motion.
-Strong but controlled hook-sets work best.
+Controlled hook-sets are usually best.

 Trolling